-- DO talk with your healthcare provider about how to stay well hydrated and help your kidneys. - DO take as directed all medications your healthcare providers prescribe, and tell your healthcare provider about any other medications, vitamins, or supplements you may be taking. - DO ask your healthcare team for counseling and support group recommendations if you feel depression, stress, or anxiety. - DO call your healthcare providers if you have symptoms of spinal cord compression: back pain, loss of coordination in feet or hands, tinaling or numbness in feet or hands, or loss of bowel or bladder control. - DO call your doctor if you have bruising or blood in stool, - urine, phleam, vomit, or a persistent nose bleed. - DO ask your healthcare team for help maintaining a healthy body to reduce fatigue.
+DO drink plenty of fluids to stay well hydrated and help your kidneys.

+DO take as directed all medications your healthcare providers prescribe.

+DO ask your healthcare team for counseling and support group recommendations if you feel depression, stress, or anxiety.

+DO call your healthcare providers if you have symptoms of spinal cord compression: back pain, loss of coordination in feet or hands, tingling or numbness in feet or hands, or loss of bowel or bladder control.

-DON'Ts
+DO call your doctor if you have bruising or blood in stool, urine, phlegm, vomit, or a persistent nose bleed.

+DO ask your healthcare team for help maintaining a healthy body to reduce fatique.

-- DON'T participate in high-impact activities or lift heavy items.
-It can increase the risk of bone fractures. - DON'T suffer.
-Let your doctor know if you have new or worsening pain. - DON'T miss follow-up appointments.
-Your doctor needs to repeat blood, imaging, and urine tests to check and identify changes as early as possible, or decide to start or change treatment.
+DON'T participate in high-impact activities or lift heavy items.
+It can increase the risk of bone fractures.

+DON'T suffer.
+Let your doctor know if you have new or worsening pain.

+DON'T miss follow-up appointments.
+Your doctor needs to repeat blood, imaging, and urine tests to check and identify changes as early as possible or decide to start or change treatment.